Starting an import and export business is demanding but rewarding.

 - Appendix: Provide any supporting documents and include copies of any licenses, registrations, permits or contracts.

 Diving Into the Import-Export Business

 The import and export industry is attractive.
-Total trade in the U.S. topped $5.6 trillion in 2018.
+Total trade in the U.S. topped $5.6 trillion in 2018, according to the U.S. Census Bureau.
 Some $3.1 trillion of goods and services were imported and $2.5 trillion were exported.

 Starting an import-export business might feel a little overwhelming.
 It doesn’t have to be.